It is important that you consider our guidance when making decisions around redundancies and retaining staff.

 Discrimination arising from a disability

 Disabled employees must not be treated unfavourably because of something connected to their disability, where you cannot show that it’s objectively justified.
-This applies if you know or could reasonably have been expected to know that the person is a disabled person.
+This applies if you know, or could reasonably have been expected to know, that the person is a disabled person.
 Examples include:

 - an employer rejecting a late appeal against redundancy because an employee's learning disability meant they needed extra help - the employee has been treated unfavourably because of something arising from their disability (rather than because of the disability itself)

-2. Take into account the needs of individual employees
+2. Consider the needs of individual employees

 - an employer thinking a fair approach to redundancies would be to review employees’ sales figures from the past two years, using the lowest as criteria for redundancy - they realise after consulting staff this will disadvantage women who have been on maternity leave, which would be indirect sex discrimination